getify/You-Dont-Know-JS/es6 & beyond/ch3.md

 What ES6 has done is introduce an implicit standardized interface for iterators.
 Many of the built in data structures in JavaScript will now expose an iterator implementing this standard.
 And you can also construct your own iterators adhering to the same standard, for maximal interoperability.

-Iterators are a way of organizing ordered, sequential pull-consumption of data.
+Iterators are a way of organizing ordered, sequential, pull-based consumption of data.

 For example, you may implement a utility that produces a new unique identifier each time it's requested.
 Or you may produce an infinite series of values that rotate through a fixed list, in round-robbin fashion.
 Or you could attach an iterator to a database query result to pull out new rows one at a time.

 Though not as common a usage of iterators to this point in JS, iterators can also be thought of as controlling behavior one step at a time.
-This can be illustrated quite clearly when considering generators (see "Generators" later in this chapter).
+This can be illustrated quite clearly when considering generators (see "Generators" later in this chapter), though you can certainly do the same without generators.

 ### Interfaces

-At the time of this writing, ES6 section 25.1.1.2 (https://people.mozilla.org/~jorendorff/es6-draft.html#sec-iterator-interface) details the `Iterator` interface as having just one required member:
+At the time of this writing, ES6 section 25.1.1.2 (https://people.mozilla.org/~jorendorff/es6-draft.html#sec-iterator-interface) details the `Iterator` interface as having the following requirement:

 ```
 Iterator [required]
-	next(); method: retrieves next IteratorResult
+	next() {method}: retrieves next IteratorResult
 ```

-And there are two optional members which some iterators are extended with:
+There are two optional members which some iterators are extended with:

 ```
 Iterator [optional]
 	return() {method}: stops iterator and returns IteratorResult
-	throw() {method}: injects error and returns IteratorResult
+	throw() {method}: signals error and returns IteratorResult
 ```

 The `IteratorResult` interface is specified as:

 ```
 IteratorResult
+	value {property}: current iteration value or final return value
+		(optional if `undefined`)
 	done {property}: boolean, indicates completion status
-	value {property}: current iteration value or final return value
 ```

-**Note:** I call these interfaces implicit not because they're not explicitly called out in the specification -- they are! -- but because they are not exposed as direct objects accessible to code.
+**Note:** I call these interfaces implicit not because they're not explicitly called out in the specification -- they are! -- but because they're not exposed as direct objects accessible to code.
 JavaScript does not, in ES6, support any notion of "interfaces", so adherence for your own code is purely conventional.
-However, where JS expects an iterator -- a `for..of` loop, for instance -- what you provide must adhere to these interfaces or exceptions will be thrown.
+However, wherever JS expects an iterator -- a `for..of` loop, for instance -- what you provide must adhere to these interfaces or the code will fail.

 There's also an `Iterable` interface, which describes objects that must be able to produce iterators: